jcarolinares/googlescripts/FolderTreeCreator/README.md

-# googlescripts
+# FoldersTreeGenerator
-Some Google Apps scripts to use inside Google drive
+A Google Apps Script that generate a tree of folders inside your root folder.

 Created by Julián Caro Linares